AI Agents

 State Chip Tooltip

-Each agent panel header displays a small circular state chip, separate from the state badge shown on worktree cards in the sidebar.
-The chip's icon and color reflect the agent's current state:
+Each agent panel header carries a small circular state chip, separate from the state badge on worktree cards in the sidebar.
+The chip's icon and color track the agent's current state:

 | State | Icon | Color |